-The flavor of the Irish cream is subtle in the cake and a little more pronounced in the glaze, just enough to let you know it’s there but not overwhelming.
+The flavor of the Irish cream is subtle in this Irish cream pound cake and a little more pronounced in the glaze, just enough to let you know it’s there but not overwhelming.
 The pistachios are optional, but I like the spark of green color they add.

 Happy St. Patrick’s Day!

 Irish Cream Pound Cake

 - 16 cup tube pan or 2 (9x5) loaf pans, greased and floured

 - 6 large eggs

 - ½ teaspoon salt

 - ¼ cup Irish cream liqueur (I prefer Carolans Irish Cream, but you can use whatever brand you like.
 You can use milk instead.)

 - 1½ teaspoons vanilla extract